Developing a Sense of Humor

 Dylan is busy in the bathtub, trying on a variety of "hats."
 First, it's the little bucket he uses as a bath toy.
 Then it's his washcloth, then his rubber duck.
 He finds all this very funny.
 But when his dad takes the rubber duck and balances it on his own head, the giggles really get going.

 Sounds like a typical bath time routine, but Dylan isn't just getting clean — he's starting to develop a sense of humor.
-It's a beneficial quality to have.
+It's a good quality to have.
 Experts say a well-developed sense of humor can boost a person's immune system, contribute to a more optimistic outlook on life, and increase self-esteem.

 What's more, research shows that a sense of humor is learned, not inherited.
 From a very young age we all have the capacity to laugh; kids as young as 9 months old may begin to understand physical or visual "jokes."
 Toddlers are willing recipients of all we have to teach them about the pleasures of humor.